Drop in wages reflects ‘turbulent time’ for hospitality, retail sectors

 Employment Hero's latest SME Index for May indicates that hospitality and retail workers saw a monthly decrease of 1.3 per cent since April, which follows the downward trajectory since the start of 2024.

-The overall hourly rate across Australia also fell for the month of May, falling 1.4 per cent down to $38.67.
-However, year-on-year, the average rate increased 8 per cent.
+The overall hourly rate across Australia also fell for May, falling 1.4 per cent to $38.67.
+However, year-on-year, the average rate increased by 8 per cent.

-Employment Hero said the retail and hospitality sector also saw a decrease in the number of hours worked, highlighting the turbulent time these business are currently in.
+Employment Hero said the retail and hospitality sector also saw a decrease in hours worked, highlighting the turbulent time these businesses are currently in.

 Median hours dropped by 2.5 per cent, the biggest dip of all industries.